raibisch/DAC80501/README.md

 #  DAC80501 Library

-This is a library for the TI ADC80501 16bit analog digital converter (until now only the SPI bus connection is supported by this lib)
+This is a library for the TI DAC80501 16bit digital analog converter (until now only the SPI bus connection is supported by this lib)

 ## Helpful Infos